IKaramazov/IKaramazov.github.io/_posts/2018-08-04-productive-day-with-nn-and-new-computer-parts.markdown

 ---
 layout: post
-title:  "First blog post"
+title:  "Product day with NN and new computer parts"
 date:   2018-08-03 09:50:40 -0700
-categories: jekyll update
+categories: computer parts, NN, neural networks
 ---

 Today was good.
 I woke up refreshed, jogged, and got a lot of good studying done in the morning.
 I feel like I'm really grasping the concepts in my ML class.